signalogic/SigSRF_SDK/mediaTest_readme.md

 >
 > 2) mediaMin shares the mediaTest command line (of course ignoring anything not intended for it)
 >
-> 3) mediaMin threads are not assigned core affinity; i.e. they are allowed to hyperthread
+> 3) unlike packet/media threads, mediaMin threads are not assigned core affinity; i.e. they are allowed to hyperthread

-When mediaMin detects that it's running in "thread mode", it assigns a master thread to maintain thread-related information, including thread index and number of threads.
+When mediaMin detects that it's running in "thread mode", it assigns a master thread to maintain thread-related information, including thread index and number of threads (look for isMasterThread in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaMin/mediaMin.cpp" target="_blank">mediaMin.cpp</a>).
 The master thread handles thread synchroniztion; for example, making sure all threads wait until everyone else is fully initialized, and the thread index is used to manage separate arrays of information for I/O, sessions, profiling, etc.

 <sup>1</sup> -Ex = execution mode, -tN = number of threads.
 Look in mediaMin.cpp source code for "thread_index" and "num_app_threads"